 Two: It was called P.T. and was tangentially related to the Silent Hill franchise.

 Three: At worst, this was going to scare me.
 At best, it was going to absolutely terrify me.

-It's worth noting at this point that, having played (and adored) Amnesia: The Dark Descent, Outlast, Condemned, and other so-called Scariest Games Ever, but been left disillusioned by recent entries in the Silent Hill canon, I went into my first P.T. experience feeling excited but ultimately skeptical: it couldn't possibly be that scary, right?
+It's worth noting at this point that, having played (and adored) Amnesia: The Dark Descent, Outlast, Condemned and other so-called Scariest Games Ever, but been left disillusioned by recent entries in the Silent Hill canon, I went into my first P.T. experience feeling excited but ultimately sceptical: it couldn't possibly be that scary, right?

 If only I fucking knew.